Gusto/eslint-plugin-gusto/README.md

 Then enable all of the rules that you would like to use.

+# Contribution

+- Write your rule in `src/`.
+- Add the rule to `src/index.js`.
+- Write a test in `test/lib/rules/`.
+- Build files to `lib/` using `yarn build`.
+- Get a review
+- Land
+- Publish (instructions \[TODO\])

+# TODO

+- Write publish instructions in `README.md`
+- Can `$image_path` rule be removed from ZP?
+- Re-write rules in non-deprecated format (note at top of https://eslint.org/docs/developer-guide/working-with-rules)
+- Move detailed rule descriptions into their own `.md` files and link from the main `README.md`
+- Create a buildkite pipeline so it runs tests and auto-publishes?

 # Rules

 ## Prevent usage of properties of the global `Payroll` object (global-payroll-properties)